danirojas-nicole/stonedredliningpubpol2130/README.md

 # SEE as Retribution for Cannabis Prohibition

 Directory for PUBPOL 2130/INFO 3120 final project.
 Navigate to branches to access individual data notebooks and required CSVs.
+For individual data notebooks, scroll to the bottom.

 Stoned Redlining Project Team: Daniela “Dani” Rojas, Izabela Litwinowicz, Chengqi Zhao, Kyle Tran, Vania Tucto Apcho